Melbourne Arm Moorings are situated just off of the Pocklington Canal in East Yorkshire.

 The access road to the mooring site is from Main Street, which runs through Melbourne.
 The nearest main road is the B1228, General/Common Lane.

-Facilities are for the use of all canal users.
-The facilities building, and water point, require a standard CRT key for access.
+The facilities block, and water point, require a standard CRT key for access.

 Vehicle access to the site is along an access path next to the Melbourne Arms pub, leading to the car park entrance.
 There is a pedestrian access path from the car park to the mooring site.